A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Introduction

-Altogether, we demonstrate that this alternate perspective is theoretically well-supported, allowing us to define more fine-grained measurements of the information between variables and opening up opportunities for the study of higher-order structure, as well as practically useful, providing learning algorithms for both the combinatorial structure and the parametric value of the distribution.
+Altogether, we demonstrate that this alternate perspective is theoretically well-supported, allowing us to define more fine-grained measurements of the information between variables and opening up new opportunities for the study of higher-order structure.
+Additionally, we provide practically useful learning algorithms for both the combinatorial structure and the parametric value of the distribution.
 We summarize our contributions as the following: \begin{itemize}[leftmargin=*,itemsep=0em,topsep=0em] \item We first define the \textbf{`refined information'} of a set of two or more variables, generalizing the mutual information of a set of two variables in a way which always returns a positive quantity measuring the information content.
-We show that this yields a complete decomposition of the KL error with applications in structure discovery. \item We then provide theoretical insights into the better generalization properties of \textbf{`mode interaction selection'} which has better sample complexity for real-world scenarios using finite datasets.
-We discuss how the combinatorially large space of all possible interaction hierarchies can be effectively tackled by the greedy approach. \item We finally develop our model called the \textbf{M}ode-\textbf{A}ttributing \textbf{H}ierarchy for \textbf{Gen}erating \textbf{Ta}bular data (MAHGenTa) which implements a GPU-based gradient descent algorithm to efficiently learn the hierarchical log-linear model on both synthetic and real-world datasets.
-We further demonstrate how such energy-based models trained to achieve good generative performance will have automatically emergent capabilities in discriminative tasks like classification. \end{itemize}
+We show that this yields a complete decomposition of the KL error with applications in structure discovery. \item We provide the first theoretical underpinnings for the better generalization properties of higher-order Boltzmann machines via the problem of \textbf{`mode interaction selection'}, showing how to yield better sample complexity for real-world scenarios with finite datasets.
+We then show how the combinatorially large space of all possible interaction hierarchies can be effectively tackled by a greedy approach. \item We finally develop our model called the \textbf{M}ode-\textbf{A}ttributing \textbf{H}ierarchy for \textbf{Gen}erating \textbf{Ta}bular data (\textbf{MAHGenTa}) which implements a GPU-based gradient descent algorithm to efficiently learn the hierarchical log-linear model on both synthetic and real-world datasets.
+We further demonstrate how such energy-based models trained to achieve good generative performance will have automatically emergent capabilities in discriminative tasks like classification, paralleling the wide success of generative pretraining. \end{itemize}